 The march north and back had no tangible results regarding war effort, yet it was one of the most important marches of the war.
 As Donnchadh O'Hannigan, commander of the East Limerick Brigade, later said of the ability for that armed force to move through the countryside over a number of days without being detected, “It occurred to us that since we had successfully done so, there was no reason why a larger number of men, organized and equipped as a unit, could not do likewise.
 Thus was conceived the idea of an Active Service Unit.”
 The ASU came to be known as a Flying Column.

 The column continued south, having a few small encounters with British military and RIC patrols where they obtained more rifles.
-Moving into Co.
-Cork, they were reinforced by some local Volunteers to get their column up over 20 men.
-After an ambush of a 6 man RIC patrol in Kildorrery on August 7th, Lennon cradled the head of a wounded Black & Tan, Ernest Watkins, in his arms.
+Moving into Cork, they were reinforced by some local Volunteers to get their column up over 20 men.
+After an ambush of a 6-man RIC patrol in Kildorrery on August 7th, Lennon cradled the head of a wounded Black & Tan, Ernest Watkins, in his arms.
 He told Lennon he had a wife and child in Liverpool as he slowly bled to death.
 This may have been one of the experiences that slowly evolved into the strident anti-war sentiment of his later life.

-Lennon returned to the West Limerick Brigade following this nearly three-month “road trip” that provided him with invaluable experience of guerilla war and the operation of the flying column that would become the Volunteer's most effective tactic in the coming months.
+Lennon returned to the West Limerick Brigade following this nearly three-month “road trip” that provided him with invaluable experience of guerrilla war and the operation of the flying column that would become the Volunteer's most effective tactic in the coming months.

 (Right: Ernie O'Malley after his arrest by the British in 1921.)

-In mid-September Lennon attended a training camp led by Ernie O’Malley at Glenville, Co.
-Cork.
+In mid-September, Lennon attended a training camp led by Ernie O’Malley at Glenville, County Cork.
 It was like a who’s who of Volunteer leaders in Cork, with Tom Barry, Sean Moylan, and Liam Lynch all there as the plan to start flying columns around the island began to be implemented.
-When he returned to Waterford, between his long stay in the field with East Limerick group and this training in Cork, George Lennon had prepared himself well to confront the Crown forces in Waterford.
+When he returned to Waterford, between his long stay in the field with the East Limerick group and this training in Cork, George Lennon had prepared himself well to confront the Crown forces in Waterford.

 (Below: Members of West Waterford flying column in the field.)